Pine Bluff and Jefferson County Library System: Branches

-Altheimer
+Altheimer Public Library

 The Altheimer Public Library is located at 222 South Edline in Altheimer.
 Established in 2001, it was built on a 1 acre tract of land sold by the Altheimer Unified School District to Jefferson County for $3,784.
-Identical to the Redfield Public Library, the library building has ~3500 sqft of space.
+Identical to the Cothran Memorial Library, it has ~3500 sqft of space.

-Redfield
+Cothran Memorial Library

-The Redfield Public Library, formally the Leenita Gober Cothran Memorial Library, is located at 310 South Brodie Street in Redfield.
+The Cothran Memorial Library, also known as the Redfield Public Library, is located at 310 South Brodie Street in Redfield.
 Established in 1999, it is named for Leenita Sue Gober Cothran, a local resident killed in a vehicle accident.
-The Redfield library building has ~3500 sqft of space.
+The library building has ~3500 sqft of space.

-Watson Chapel
+Dave Burdick Library

-The Watson Chapel Public Library, formally the Dave Burdick Library, is located at 4120 Camden Road in the Watson Chapel neighborhood of Pine Bluff.
-It is named for David Burdick, a former library director.
+The Dave Burdick Library, also known as the Watson Chapel Public Library, is located at 4120 Camden Road in the Watson Chapel neighborhood of Pine Bluff.
+It is named for a former library director.

-White Hall
+Dr. Cora Economos Library

-The White Hall Public Library, formally the Dr. Cora Economos Library, is located at 300 Anderson Avenue in White Hall.
-Established in 1979, it is named for Cora Matheny Economos, a former library director.
+The Dr. Cora Economos Library, also known as the White Hall Public Library, is located at 300 Anderson Avenue in White Hall.
+Established in 1979, it is named for a former library director.